yannamsiva/javacalculator/README.md

 mvn clean package

-If everything is correct, Maven will create a .jar file in the target/ folder.
+If successful, Maven will create a .jar file in the target/ folder.

 Check the .jar file:

 ls target/

-You should see something like:
+You should see:

 javacalculator-0.0.1-SNAPSHOT.jar

 Step 8: Run the Java Application

-Go to the target folder:
+Navigate to the target folder:

 cd target